isomerpages/mccy-cpro/_resources/frequently-asked-questions.md

 2) How is the 75% capacity for >1,000 worshippers calculated?

 75% capacity takes reference from the prevailing maximum occupancy load (m2/person) of the venue, per the fire safety code or fixed seating.
 The 75% limit will then be applied to this maximum occupancy load.
-Full fire safety code can be accessed here: https://www.scdf.gov.sg/docs/default-source/scdf-library/fssd-downloads/chapter-1.pdf
+Full fire safety code can be accessed [here](https://www.scdf.gov.sg/docs/default-source/scdf-library/fssd-downloads/chapter-1.pdf)

 3) Can I have concurrent worship services and religious rites taking place at the same time (e.g. different language services)?